nuthanc/faang/DynamicProgramming/27/README.md

 ### Step 8: Optimize Solution

+#### Top Down Recursive
 * Massive State Space Tree if we want to draw it
-  * So use our intuition and logical thinking and guide our throughts by looking at the Recurrence relation formula
+  * So use our intuition and logical thinking and guide our thoughts by looking at the Recurrence relation formula
 * How do we store to Memoize
   * Let's take for n=6, k=3, r=2, c=2
   * How many positions will our knight be in when k=3(Thinking from Top Down approach)